 Berlin is famous for its clubbing scene – and deservedly so.
 Phenomenal music and awesome people are everywhere.
 Here’s a list of some of the most notable gay clubs in Berlin, and a few unique ones too!

-There’s a lot of fetish clubs in Berlin, but none so famous as the iconic Kit Kat.
+There are a lot of fetish clubs in Berlin, but none are as famous as the iconic Kit Kat.
 It’s not a gay club, but it’s certainly not a straight club either.
 There are two regular gay parties – Revolver once a month and Gegen Circus every two months.

 Perhaps the most fun time, however, is Saturday, when loyal regulars party until Sunday afternoon.
 Although there’s plenty of x-rated fun happening in Kitty, Kit Kat is more freedom-focused than sex-focused.